 Hollywood Script Consultant (and member of the Writers Guild of America) Craig Kellem is an industry professional who has worked as a development executive at both Universal and 20th Century Fox, served as a SNL staff member and also as an agent.
-Craig was also a film producer ("The Rutles"), Executive producer (both Network and Syndication), and a writer (screenplays and TV shows).
+Craig was also a film producer ("The Rutles"), A Co-Executive producer (both Network and Syndication).
 He has also taught screenwriting at several colleges (and also weekend workshops), (click

 here for full bio) or Google - There's loads of info!

-Craig Kellem will read your script, and use his vast experience in the industry, to provide you with the notes and analysis you will need to get your screenplay ready for Hollywood.
+I will read your script, and use my vast experience in the industry, to provide you with the notes and analysis you will need to get your screenplay ready for Hollywood.
 I actively consult with Hollywood professionals on material.
 I receive screenplays (lots of spec ones), TV pilots and episodes, treatments and plays from all over the world.
 Some of my material comes via my ongoing association with a Hollywood talent/literary agency.
-My job is to find ways to improve their clients' material.

 I'm very aware that your script must catch the elusive interest of an agent or producer whose kneejerk reaction to almost everything is "NO." Thus I scrutinize every inch of your material.
 (During the consultation period, it becomes the center of my professional attention).
 Once your material has been completely absorbed, we'll talk and I'll give you my overview.
 Bottom line-- does the story work or not?
 (If not, it's must be remedied).
 The story is the framework that supports everything)!
 Are there some nice surprises in the script?
 (Audiences love and expect to be surprised).
 If not, how can these unexpected twists and turns be strengthened or created?
 Are the characters rich and effective, and do they "track?"
 Is there a sense of a theme? (ie: is it about something?)
 Do your subplots work?
 Does the script suffer from clutter, bulk or "misunderstoods?"